Yu-Leo/gosigns.nvim/README.md

 # gosigns.nvim

-Neovim plugin that visualizes the implementations of **Go** structures, interfaces, and methods.
+Neovim plugin that visualizes some hints for **Go**.

 ![demo](https://github.com/user-attachments/assets/c4871997-376f-45cc-a833-0e96c3c5e731)

 ## ✨ Features

-- Visualizes interfaces with implementations
+- Visualizes signs for interfaces with implementations
-- Visualizes interface methods that have implementations
+- Visualizes signs for interface methods that have implementations
-- Visualizes structures that implement interfaces
+- Visualizes signs for structures that implement interfaces
-- Visualizes methods of structures that implement interface methods
+- Visualizes signs for methods of structures that implement interface methods
+- Visualizes signs for comments starting with `go:`.
+See https://go.dev/doc/comment#syntax
 - Highly customizable plugin

 ## 📦 Installation